 Washington Post, April 28, 2012 by Anita Kumar

-The rally, organized by Unite Women Virginia, is affiliated with a series of events across the nation Saturday to protest what activists have dubbed a war on women.
+The rally, organized by Unite Women Virginia, is one of a series of events taking place Saturday across the nation protesting what activists have dubbed the “war on women.”

-Virginia has been in the national spotlight this year for legislation critics decried as designed to limit abortions.
+Virginia has been in the national spotlight this year for legislation that critics say is designed to restrict abortions.

-Although several abortion-related bills did not pass — including those that sought to define a fertilized egg as a person and ban abortions after 20 weeks — a measure requiring women to undergo an ultrasound before an abortion was signed into law by Gov. Robert F. McDonnell (R).
+Though several bills died — including those that sought to define a fertilized egg as a person and ban abortions after 20 weeks — a measure requiring women to undergo an ultrasound before an abortion was signed into law by Gov. Robert F. McDonnell (R).